Who are the hosts and judges of this year’s Great British Bake Off?

 Hammond will be joined by Fielding on Bake Off.
 Fielding first joined the show in 2017.

-Fielding, 50, is a comedian and actor and known for his work in Taskmaster, The Mighty Boosh, Disenchantment and more.
+The 50-year-old comedian and actor is known for his work on Taskmaster, The Mighty Boosh, Disenchantment and more.

 On Hammond joining the show, Fielding wrote on Instagram: “It gives me so much pleasure to welcome @alisonhammond55 into the tent.
 I’m absolutely pumped we are working together.